2014 New York Giants season: Week 11: vs. San Francisco 49ers

-The Giants had many opportunities to win this game handily, but couldn't move past Eli Manning's 5 interceptions.
+The Giants had many opportunities to win this game handily, but couldn't move past Eli Manning's career-worst 5 interceptions.

 Week 12: vs. Dallas Cowboys

 This was the first Sunday Night Football game held in MetLife Stadium following a one-season absence.

 With the loss, the Giants fell to 3-8, and were mathematically eliminated from playoff contention after the Lions defeated the Bears on Thanksgiving four days later.
-This game, however, is best known for an acrobatic one-handed catch by Odell Beckham Jr. early in the 2nd quarter that would go down as one of the greatest catches in NFL history.
-A penalty marker flew as he made the catch - for pass interference on Brandon Carr, who had been covering Beckham on that play.
-The catch was also the Giants 3,000th touchdown in franchise history, including postseason play.
+This game, however, is best known for an acrobatic one-handed catch by Odell Beckham Jr. early in the second quarter that is widely regarded as one of the greatest catches in NFL history.
+A penalty marker flew as he made the catch for pass interference on Brandon Carr, who had been covering Beckham on that play.
+The catch was also the Giants' 3,000th touchdown in franchise history, including postseason play.

 Week 13: at Jacksonville Jaguars

-The Giants squandered a 21-0 lead they had midway through the second quarter and went on to lose 25-24 to fall to 3-9, matching their loss total from 2013.
+The Giants squandered a 21–0 lead they had midway through the second quarter and went on to lose 25-24 to fall to 3-9, matching their loss total from 2013.